 All of this guidance will need to be updated again when the company announces its third-quarter results in November, since it announced the sale of its workplace management business following its second-quarter results.

 Asure Software Inc is in a better position today than it was a year ago.

 The company reported record fourth-quarter 2018 and first-quarter 2019 results.
 Its second-quarter results were solid too, but Asure revised the bottom end of its revenue and adjusted EBITDA guidance marginally lower.

 Since then, the company announced the sale of its workplace management business.
-The big influx of cash will help it improve its capital structure, increase its recurring revenue stream, and move on accretive acquisitions.
+The big influx of cash will help it improve its capital structure, increase its recurring revenue stream, and make accretive acquisitions.